NAVANEETHELITE/KMEANS_IMAGE_SEGMENTATION/README.md

 # KMEANS_IMAGE_SEGMENTATION

 - <a href="https://en.wikipedia.org/wiki/Image_segmentation">Image segmentation</a> is partitioning an image into regions (pixels) having similar visual appearanace corresponding to parts of objects.
-- We will extracting the dominant 'K' colors from the image using KMeans (say 4).
+- We will extract the dominant 'K' colors from the image using KMeans (say 4).
-- We will be applying KMeans to each pixels, which will be reassigned to closest of the K-colors, leading to segmentation.
+- We will apply KMeans to each pixels, which will be reassigned to closest of the K-colors, leading to segmentation.
 - The input and output of the model is shown below :
 <div class="row">
   <div class="column">